-When it came to opening youth hostels, women often did the work and Dorothy Tomkins, a young unemployed architectural student, did the work at Winchester.
+When it came to opening youth hostels, women often did the work like architecture student, Dorothy Tomkins, who led the work at Winchester.

-She was unemployed, available and, as an architectural student, equipped with a knowledge of buildings, ideal to furnish and prepare an old mill in Winchester to be one of Britain’s first youth hostels.
+She was unemployed, available and, with a good knowledge of buildings, was ideal to furnish and prepare an old mill to be one of Britain’s first youth hostels.

 The experience in Winchester showed her that women often proved the best at getting things done.

 She was resourceful and tough minded, able to turn an old sign into a table, and unafraid of sleeping alone in a building with rats and, supposedly, ghosts.